ZollyG/face-detection/README.md

 Technologies used include
 - HTML/CSS
 - JavaScript
-- React (including MaterialUI and React Router components)
+- React.js (including MaterialUI and React Router components)
 - Microsoft Azure Face API suite

 A live version of the app can be seen [here](https://hungry-saha-ef61a2.netlify.app).